-There is a narrowing or blockage in the main arteries in your abdomen (the aorta and iliac arteries) which are responsible for taking blood to your legs.
+There is a narrowing or blockage in your common femoral artery (located in your groin) which is one of the main arteries taking blood to your leg.
 This is caused by hardening of the arteries (atherosclerosis).
 Over the years cholesterol and calcium have built up inside the arteries and caused this narrowing or blockage.
-The operation you are having is to bypass the blocked arteries by taking blood from one of your arm arteries to the femoral (groin) arteries which hopefully will improve the blood supply.
+The operation you are having is to remove the blockage or narrowing so as to improve the blood supply to your lower leg.